logaretm/vee-validate/docs/guide/conditional-and-looping-inputs.md

 </template>
 ```

-Validating those fields now will behave as expected, just remeber that the key attribute should be unique to its respective field.
+Validating those fields now will behave as expected, just remember that the key attribute should be unique to its respective field.

 ## Handling v-for